 - Parametric means that the attributes specific to an image effect can be modified at any time, after an effect is applied on an object.
 This includes the possibility to alter image effect attributes, even if there were additional image effects applied over the object.

-The Object Style panel can be used to add image effects to an object content only, adjusting a fill, stroke or brush style of an object.
+The Appearance panel can be used to add image effects to an object content only, adjusting a fill, stroke or brush style of an object.

 Image effects can also be used as adjustment effects, augmenting the backdrop of an object, group of objects or a whole layer.
 Adjustment effects can be created as adjustment layers, when the content of a layer can be used as the effect mask.
 Regular objects containing image effects, can be turned into adjustment objects, using the object shape as a clipping mask to define the effect region and augmenting the backdrop of the object.